AdaCore/gnatstudio/docs/users_guide/navigation.rst

 :menuselection:`Expanded code --> Clear`
   Remove expanded code from the current editor.

-  For Ada files only, this entry will generate, and will open this file at the location corresponding to the current source line.

 :menuselection:`Open *filename*`
-  When you click on a filename (for instance a C' `#include`, or an error message in a log file), this menu gives you a way to open the corresponding file.
-If the file name was followed by ":" and a line number, the corresponding line is activated.
+  When you click on a filename (for instance a C' `#include`, or an error message in a log file), this option opens that file.
+If the file name was followed by ":" and a line number the cursor points to that line.

 .. index:: hyperlinks